Valyreon/Subloader/README.md

 Download the **[latest version of Subloader](https://github.com/Valyreon/Subloader/releases)**, run the setup and that's it.
 You can now right click your video file and get your subtitles in a matter of seconds.
 Enjoy!

+### Usage

+Subloader can be opened from Start Menu, and then using the 'Open' button you can choose a video file.
+Search will begin immediately.

+After the search is complete, you can select a subtitle from the list and click 'Download'.

+When you click 'Download' Subloader will download subtitle in the same directory where video file is, under the same name and appropriate extension.
+If there is an existing subtitle with the same name, it will overwrite it.

+Installer will also add 'Find subtitles' menu in right click context menu of .avi, .mkv and .mp4 files for easy access.

 ### Acknowledgments

 Subloader works thanks to following open-source projects: